 Comprising 97 musicians, the Tampere Philharmonic Orchestra is one of Scandinavia’s foremost symphony orchestras.
-In 2015 the orchestra celebrates its 85th anniversary.

 In 1990 with the completion of Tampere Hall, a superb concert hall and congress centre, the orchestra literally moved into a brave new world.
 The vastly improved premises, including a concert hall with a seating capacity of 1,800, gave scope for the orchestra’s further artistic development.